-Iowa-based and National Sustainability Resources:
+Iowa-Based and National Sustainability Resources

-A non-profit organization involved in the preservation and conservation of Iowa’s oak savanna, oak woodland and prairie ecosystem.
+Southern Iowa Oak Savanna Alliance (SIOSA) is a non-profit organization involved in the preservation and conservation of Iowa’s oak savanna, oak woodland and prairie ecosystem.
 SIOSA's mission is to promote community awareness and restore public and private lands to re-establish the oak savanna landscape that once dominated the countryside more than 50 years ago.
 Organized in 2004, SIOSA continues to work in partnership with the public, multiple federal agencies and conservation authorities to secure funds to enhance Iowa's natural landscape.

-The Natural Resources Conservation Service (NRCS) provides this fact sheet and other resources on rain gardens, how they greatly assist with water infiltration and stormwater runoff in urban areas.
+The Natural Resources Conservation Service (NRCS) provides this fact sheet and other resources on rain gardens, how they greatly assist with water infiltration and storm water runoff in urban areas.
 Here you will find the Iowa Rain Garden Design and Installation Manual.

 The Center for a New American Dream helps Americans to reduce and shift their consumption to improve quality of life, protect the environment and promote social justice.
 Since its founding in 1997, New Dream has raised awareness of the negative impact of a hyper-consumer culture.
 Their focus on the connections between consumption, quality of life and the environment has made New Dream unique among environmental and progressive groups.

-Being a responsible corporate citizen is at the core of Sodexo's business as they work in areas such as sustainability, diversity and inclusion, wellness and the fight against hunger.
-In order to incorporate sustainable initiatives in 80 countries, 30,600 sites, and with 380,000 employees, Sodexo has created "The Better Tomorrow Plan."
+Being a responsible corporate citizen is at the core of Sodexo's business, as they work in areas such as sustainability, diversity and inclusion, wellness and the fight against hunger.
+In order to incorporate sustainable initiatives in 80 countries, 30,600 sites and with 380,000 employees, Sodexo has created "The Better Tomorrow Plan."
 The Better Tomorrow Plan details 14 commitments.
-Each commitment will have a measurable target for progress over the next ten years and the results will be publicly reported against those targets.
+Each commitment will have a measurable target for progress over the next 10 years and the results will be publicly reported against those targets.
 With these commitments, they will work together with clients, suppliers and customers to protect and restore the environment, support local community development and promote health and wellness.

-The DNR manages fish and wildlife programs, ensures the health of Iowa's forests and prairies, and provides recreational opportunities in Iowa's state parks.
+The Iowa Department of Natural Resources (DNR) manages fish and wildlife programs, ensures the health of Iowa's forests and prairies, and provides recreational opportunities in Iowa's state parks.
 Just as importantly, the DNR carries out state and federal laws that protect air, land and water through technical assistance, permitting and compliance programs.
 The DNR also encourages the enjoyment and stewardship of natural resources among Iowans through outreach and education.
 The DNR's mission: to conserve and enhance our natural resources in cooperation with individuals and organizations to improve the quality of life for Iowans and ensure a legacy for future generations.

 The Iowa Bicycle Coalition is an exciting organization working to promote Iowa cycling as safe and enjoyable recreation and transportation.
 The 501(c)(3) non-profit group was launched by bicycling advocates from across Iowa and will unite the voices of road riders, mountain bikers, recreation riders, commuters and anyone else who prefers a bicycle for recreation and transportation.